-Based on this parallel structure, we propose a novel end-to-end unsupervised attentive-adversarial learning framework (UALF, as shown in Fig. \ref{totall-structure}), which uses unpaired images in training dataset.
-UALF consists of two transformation blocks: Rain-fog2Clean and Clean2Rain-fog.
-Note that, in this paper, we regard rain accumulation as fog.
-The Rain-fog2Clean block maps fog/rain/rain-fog images to clear images.
-In it, we propose a novel attention rain-fog feature extraction network (ARFE) by considering both rain streak and fog (which is caused by rain accumulation) features and constructing a new deraining network.
+Based on this asymmetric parallel structure, we propose a novel asymetric cycle generative and adversarial framework (ACGF, as shown in Fig. \ref{totall-structure}), which uses unpaired images in training dataset.
+ACGF consists of two transformation blocks: Rain-fog2Clean (R2C) and Clean2Rain-fog (C2R).
+The former learns the mapping relationship between the fog/rain/rain-fog images domain and the clear images domain, and provides prior knowledge for the transformation of the latter from clear images to rain images.
+The latter uses prior knowledge to convert clear images into fog/rain/rain-fog images, and the two finally complete the mutual conversion from rain images to rain-free images through adversarial learning.
+R2C consists of three networks to form two conversion paths: rain-fog removal path and rain-fog feature extraction path.
+In it, we propose a novel attention rain-fog feature extraction network (ARFE) by considering both rain streak and fog features and constructing a new deraining network.
 When extracting rain relevant features from real-world rainy images, ARFE is capable of exploiting the global and local self-similarity of fusion rain-fog information for a deep representation.
-The Clean2Rain-fog block maps clear images to fog/rain/rain-fog images.
+C2R consists of two networks to form a synthetic rain path.
 In it, we employ a Rain-fog Feature Decoupling and Reorganization Network (RFDR) to better constrain the deraining network to generate high-quality images.
-Specially, in FRDR, we utilize a pyramid network by embedding a rain image degradation model to decompose rain and fog features at the same time, leading to the use of high-level semantic information to guide low-level features to perform different feature completions.
+Specially, in FRDR, we utilize a pyramid network by embedding a rain image degradation model to decompose rain-fog features at the same time, leading to the use of high-level semantic information to guide low-level features to perform different feature completions.